VLCTechHub/VLCTechHub-api/README.md

  - SENDGRID_USERNAME=user of sendgrid (created from heroku)
  - EMAIL_FOR_PUBLICATION=email address of the person responsible for publication (admin)
  - EMAIL_FOR_BROADCAST=email address of the broadcasting list (googlegroups).
 Leave empty if you don't want to broadcast it after publication
+ - TWITTER_CONSUMER_KEY=API key for the twitter app used to interact with the twitter API
+ - TWITTER_CONSUMER_SECRET=API secret for the twitter app used to interact with the twitter API
+ - TWITTER_ACCESS_TOKEN=access token needed to make requests on your twitter account behalf
+ - TWITTER_ACCESS_SECRET=access token secret needed to make requests on your twitter account behalf